cybersecurity-Pro/Elevate_labs_task_1/README.md

-## This repository contains the documentation and results for the network scanning task.
+## This repository contains the documentation and results for the network scanning task(Task 1).
 Apart from this README file, there are three main components:

    - report.md – The main report file containing detailed task steps, walkthrough, and screenshots.